 - Retail Natural Gas Segment.
 We purchase natural gas supply through physical and financial transactions with market counterparts and supply natural gas to residential and commercial consumers pursuant to fixed-price, variable-price and flat-rate contracts.
-For the six months ended June 30, 2014, approximately 50% of our retail revenues were derived from the sale of natural gas.
+For the nine months ended September 30, 2014, approximately 43% of our retail revenues were derived from the sale of natural gas.
 We also identify wholesale natural gas arbitrage opportunities in conjunction with our retail procurement and hedging activities, which we refer to as asset optimization.
 These opportunities can include (i) optimizing the unused portion of storage and transportation assets that are allocated to us by the local regulated utility to support our retail load; (ii) capturing physical arbitrage opportunities using short or long-term transportation capacity; and (iii) maximizing our credit capacity by purchasing gas from affiliates and third parties and selling it at the same location to counterparties for whom we normally purchase retail supply. - Retail Electricity Segment.
 We purchase electricity supply through physical and financial transactions with market counterparts and ISOs and supply electricity to residential and commercial consumers pursuant to fixed-price and variable-price contracts.
-For the six months ended June 30, 2014, approximately 50% of our retail revenues were derived from the sale of electricity.
+For the nine months ended September 30, 2014, approximately 57% of our retail revenues were derived from the sale of electricity.

-Spark Energy, Inc. was formed in April 2014 and does not have any historical financial operating results for the quarterly periods covered by this report.
-The following discussion analyzes our historical combined financial condition and results of operations, which is the combined businesses and assets of the retail natural gas business and asset optimization activities of Spark Energy Gas, LLC ("SEG") and the retail electricity business of Spark Energy, LLC ("SE").
+Spark Energy, Inc. was formed in April 2014 and only has historical financial operating results for the portions of the quarterly periods covered by this report that are subsequent to the closing of the Offering on August 1, 2014.
+The following discussion analyzes our historical combined financial condition and results of operations before the Offering, which is the combined businesses and assets of the retail natural gas business and asset optimization activities of Spark Energy Gas, LLC ("SEG") and the retail electricity business of Spark Energy, LLC ("SE") and the consolidated results of operations and financial condition of Spark Energy, Inc. and its subsidiaries after the Offering.
 SE and SEG are the operating subsidiaries through which we have historically operated our retail energy business and were commonly controlled by NuDevco Partners, LLC prior to the Offering.

 On August 1, 2014, we completed an initial public offering of 3,000,000 shares of our Class A common stock at a price of \$18.00 per share less underwriting discounts and commissions and structuring fees of \$1.26 per share for net proceeds, before expenses, of \$50.2 million (the "Offering").
-We used the net proceeds of the Offering to purchase 2,997,222 limited liability company units of Spark HoldCo, LLC ("Spark HoldCo") and to repay a \$50,000 note payable (the "NuDevco Note") to NuDevco Retail Holdings, LLC ("Nudevco Retail Holdings").
+We used the net proceeds, after expenses, of the Offering to purchase 2,997,222 limited liability company units (the "Spark HoldCo units") of Spark HoldCo, LLC ("Spark HoldCo") and to repay a \$50,000 note payable (the "NuDevco Note") to NuDevco Retail Holdings, LLC ("NuDevco Retail Holdings").
 The 2,997,222 Spark Holdco units we purchased with the proceeds from the Offering, together with the 2,778 Spark HoldCo units we purchased in exchange for the NuDevco Note prior to the Offering, represent a 21.82% ownership interest in Spark HoldCo.
 NuDevco Retail Holdings and its subsidiary, NuDevco Retail, LLC ("NuDevco Retail" and together with NuDevco Retail Holdings, "NuDevco") hold the remaining 78.18% of the Spark HoldCo Units.
 For a more complete description of the transactions we and our affiliates undertook as part of the reorganization and the Offering, see "Corporate Reorganization" in our Prospectus.